bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 partition.
 The file included in this project has a commented out line corresponding to partititon 8 that can be easily uncommented to include this new partition.

-Apply all the partition creation and formatting instructions above but then at the end also create format the data partition as follows.
-Note that the lvm2 package will need to be installed on the building system.
+After executing all of the other commands, before removing the target drive from the building Linux system you can format the Data partition as follows.
+Note that the "lvm2" package will need to be installed on the building system.

     # Partition 8 (The Data partition) uses Logical Volume Manager (lvm2)
     pvcreate -ff /dev/sdX8